-Grand Valley State will headline the first edition of the NCAA Division II Men’s Outdoor Track & Field National Rating Index, as released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday.
+Here is the first installment of the 2022 NCAA Division II Men’s Outdoor Track & Field National Rating Index released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday.
 Only marks from the current season are being used, which gives a comprehensive, objective look at which teams have stood out in the early goings.

 NCAA Division II — Men's Outdoor Track & Field